Feature | Target |

 Some of these terms actually suggest a particular type of relationship (e.g., a causal relationship, an experimental setting), but here we’ll typically avoid those terms if we can, since those connotations may not apply to most situations.
 In the end though, you may find us using any of these words to describe the relationships of interest so that you are comfortable with the terminology, but typically we’ll stick with features and targets for the most part.
 In our opinion, these terms have the least hidden assumptions/implications, and just implies ‘features of the data’ and the ‘target’ we’re trying to explain or predict1.

-2.3 Expressing relationships
+2.3 Expressing Relationships

 Well, first off, we assume that the features and target are correlated, that there is some relationship between the feature x